 5. Clean out the refrigerator.

-A clean fridge might seem like an odd thing to worry about when you’re busy wrapping gifts and preparing for overnight guests, but trying to shove lunchmeat or leftovers into the refrigerator is frustrating.
-And you’ll end up having to hunt for food and stuff it back in again two or three times every single day.
+A messy refrigerator might seem like an odd thing to worry about when you’re busy doing all the things to prepare for overnight guests, but trying to shove lunchmeat or leftovers into the fridge is frustrating.
+And you’ll end up having to hunt for food and then stuff it back in again two or three times every single day.

-6. Plan for every meal and some snacks if you’re having guests.
+6. Plan for every meal, plus some snacks.

-7. Create a detailed plan for making the big meal.
+7. Create a detailed plan for making big meals.

-Besides making a menu for the big meal you’ll be serving, also write out a detailed plan for how and when to make each food item so it will all come together without a lot of guessing and stress.
-If you’re not sure how to do that, you can read about how to plan out a big meal, or you can watch a video about it HERE.
+If you’ll be serving a big meal (like for a holiday dinner), also write out a detailed plan for how and when to make each food item so it will all come together without a lot of guessing and stress.
+If you’re not sure how to do that, you can read all about how to make a menu and cooking schedule when planning for Thanksgiving or any other big meal.

 8. Give yourself permission to relax.

-Whether you’re entertaining a house full of people or your own little brood of needy children, it’s easy to do nothing but work, work, work.
+When you’re entertaining a house full of people, it’s easy to do nothing but work, work, work.
 There’s just so much that needs done!
 Let yourself ignore the To Do List and simply sit and rest from time to time.
 Consider it a gift you’re giving yourself.

-9. Begin each day with prayer and some time alone.
+9. Begin each day with some time alone.

-This is actually the most important time of the day, especially when there are dozens of tasks and activities that will need your attention.
+This just might be the most important time of the day, especially when there are dozens of tasks and activities that will need your attention.
 Fill up your tank by getting up a few minutes before the rest of the house so you can have some time alone.
-Drink something warm and just enjoy the quiet while you read and pray.
-This one thing can make all the difference in the world!
+Drink something warm and just enjoy the quiet while you read or pray.